reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

 ## Review

-In this exercise, You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
-The managed tables can be queried using SQL, and are included in a default dataset to support data visualizations.
+In this exercise,data was ingested using a Microsoft Fabric Lakehouse.
+A notebook was created as the starting point for analysis.
+SQL was employed to query tables, and a visual query was crafted for a comprehensive data exploration.
+Finally, a report was generated to communicate insights effectively.